-He began his three-year-old campaign at Havre de Grace, winning an allowance and the Chesapeake Stakes and earning the favorite’s role for the May 8 Kentucky Derby.
-After War Admiral delayed the start for eight minutes, he cantered home a 1 3/4- length winner over two-year-old champion Pompoon, and boarded a train for Baltimore that same evening.
+“The Admiral” began his 3-year-old campaign at Havre de Grace, winning an allowance and the Chesapeake Stakes and earning the favorite’s role for the Kentucky Derby.
+After he delayed the start for eight minutes, he cantered home a 1 3/4- length winner over 2-year-old champion Pompoon.

-Retired after winning his lone start at age 5, War Admiral became a successful sire; included among his many stakes winners were Busanda and Busher.
-When he died in 1959, he was buried next to his father underneath the famous Man o’ War statue at Faraway Farm near Lexington, KY.
+Retired at age 5, War Admiral became a sire; included among his stakes winners were Busanda and Busher.
+When he died in 1959, he was buried next to his father underneath the famous Man o’ War statue at Faraway Farm near Lexington, Kentucky.